-Canneta is an organic winery in Santa Lucia, a locality in the south south-east of the comune of San Gimignano in Tuscany, Italy.
-It produced white wine under the Vernaccia di San Gimignano DOCG and red under the San Gimignano Rosso DOC.
+Azienda Agricola Canneta is an organic winery in Località Santa Lucia, a locality in the south south-east of the comune of San Gimignano in Tuscany, Italy.
+It produced Vernaccia di San Gimignano DOCG and DOCG Riserva white wines, and a San Gimignano Rosso DOC red.

 Founder-owners: Stefano Grandi (speaks very good English) and Valeria Bevilacqua.
 Stefano has a son (born mid-1980s).
 They sold the estate to the owners of La Lastra in 2000.